matomo-org/matomo-java-tracker/README.md

 * The parameter `actionTime` (`gt_ms`) is no longer supported by Matomo 5 and was removed.
 * Many methods marked as deprecated in version 2 were removed.
-Please see the former [Javadoc](https://matomo-org.github.io/matomo-java-tracker/javadoc/HEAD/index.html) of version 2 to get the deprecated methods.
+Please see the former [Javadoc](https://javadoc.io/doc/org.piwik.java.tracking/matomo-java-tracker/2.1/index.html) of version 2 to get the deprecated methods.
 * We removed the vulnerable dependency to the Apache HTTP client.
-Callbacks are no longer of type `FutureCallback`, but `Consumer<Void>` instead.
+Callbacks are no longer of type `FutureCallback<HttpResponse>`, but
+  `Consumer<Void>` instead.
 * The `send...` methods of `MatomoTracker` no longer return a value (usually Matomo always returns an HTTP 204 response without a body).
 If the request fails, an exception will be thrown.